Stamullen: Demographics

 In the period between the 1996 and 2022 census, the population of Stamullen increased significantly (almost 9-fold), from 427 to 3,720 inhabitants.
 According to the 2016 census, more than 85% of homes in the village (869 of 1,018 households) were built between 1991 and 2010.

 As of the 2006 census, Stamullen then had the second-lowest percentage of people in the over 65 age group and the lowest percentage of people in the 45-64 age group in any town in Ireland with a population over 1500.

 Amenities

-The village contains a supermarket, pub, three hairdressers, barbers, veterinary clinic, butcher, fast food outlet, laundromat and a coffee shop.
+The village has a supermarket, pub, hairdresser, barbers, veterinary clinic, butcher, coffee shop and restaurant/fast food outlets.

 A Benedictine monastery was established in the town in 2012.
 This facility, the Silverstream Priory, falls within the Diocese of Meath.
 In March 2012, two American monks moved into Silverstream House, originally built in 1843 by the Preston family (the Viscounts Gormanston).
 The monastery's adherents celebrate the Liturgy in Latin, performs Gregorian chant, and Eucharistic Adoration.

 Stamullen has a community centre which is also home to St Patricks GAA, Stamullen Football Club, Stamullen Badminton Club, and Stamullen Bowls Club.
 The village is also home to the M. Donnelly Stamullen Road Club Cycling Team.
 A free magazine is delivered each month to homes and businesses within the community.